Costs & Financial Aid

 Course fees are charged on a per-credit basis and are the same for resident (Washington state) and non-resident students.
-In addition to these fees, students pay other required fees each quarter, including registration and technology fees.
+In addition to these fees, students pay other required fees each quarter, including registration, U-PASS and technology fees.
 There may be additional costs for textbooks and other course materials.

 Fees are due by the third Friday of the quarter.
 The estimate below is based on 2018–2019 rates and is subject to change without notice.

 |Cost per credit: